Government reiterates commitment to ECOWAS integration

 The government is committed to the regional integration process and the implementation of various protocols and policies to improve the living standards of the people.

-He was addressing participants at the opening of a two-day sensitisation workshop on the implementation of ECOWAS protocols and conventions in Cape Coast on Thursday.
+He was addressing participants at the opening of a two-day sensitisation workshop on the implementation of ECOWAS protocols and conventions in Cape Coast last Thursday.

-He said the government was eager to support Ghanaians to explore opportunities in the sub-region to fulfil the country’s agenda to create jobs for its people.
+He said the government was eager to support Ghanaians to explore opportunities in the sub-region to fulfill the country's agenda to create jobs for its people.

 The workshop, the first in the series of workshops, to be organised across the country as a sequel to the ECOWAS national stakeholder consultation for the evaluation of ECOWAS vision 2020.

-This, Mr Owiredu, explained was in a bid to assess the achievements and challenges of ECOWAS so far, particularly under its vision 2020 which was adopted about a decade ago.
+This, Charles Owiredu, explained was in a bid to assess the achievements and challenges of ECOWAS so far, particularly under its vision 2020 which was adopted about a decade ago.

 The Deputy Minister noted that despite Ghana's frontline role within the ECOWAS sub-region, the country was not able to maximize the many opportunities for the benefits of its people.